playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 ## Monoscope (Touch Screen)

-When an XR session is started on a monoscopic device e.g. mobile phone with a touch screen, then it is possible to start hit tests based on user touches on the screen:
+When an XR session is started on a monoscopic device (such as a mobile phone with a touch screen), then it is possible to start hit tests based on user touches on the screen:

 ```javascript
 app.xr.hitTest.start({